-South Africa's national government accounts are presented in Annexure B. The structure of the reporting tables is based on the recommendations in the most recent version of Government Finance Statistics1 (GFS), published in 2001.
+South Africa's national government accounts are presented in Annexure B of the 2009 Budget Review.
+The structure of the reporting tables is based on the recommendations in the most recent version of Government Finance Statistics1 (GFS), published in 2001.
 It is also in line with the recommendations in the System of National Accounts2 (SNA), published in 1993.
 However, to take into account the specific nature of the South African environment, certain modifications to the structure of the accounts and the labelling of the receipt and payment items have been made relative to GFS recommendations.

 The GFS presentation also differs in some respects from the presentation in Chapter 2 of the Budget Review, which is based on the SNA.
+Currently the SNA manual is under review, and once finalised the National Treasury will consider amendments and adjust the presentations accordingly.
 This annexure describes the presentation format and structure of the government accounts for South Africa, and explains deviations between GFS recommendations and the way government statistics within the national accounts are compiled and presented.
-It also contains a section describing the salient characteristics of the part of the SNA system that deals with government statistics.
+It also contains a section describing the salient characteristics of the part of the SNA that deals with government statistics.